MRT Berlin

 10. MRI of the lower extremities

-Do you need an MRI or CT appointment in Berlin?
+Do you need an MRI appointment in Berlin, Potsdam, Leipzig, Nuremberg or Hanover?

 Then don’t hesitate to contact me by phone, e-mail or with the form on this page.
 But you can also arrange your next appointment online – conveniently and easily.
 I look forward to hearing from you!